roman-milk/roman-milk.github.io/pet-mommyslut.md

  "Sure, Mom," he replied, switching feet and not stammering this time, clearly enjoying the task.

  I started the conversation.
 "So do you have a girlfriend yet, Michael?"
-Report_Story #2